snudatalab/PopCon/README.md

 # PopCon
-This project is a PyTorch implementation of Aggregately Diversified Bundle Recommendation via Popularity Debiasing and Configuration-aware Reranking (PAKDD 2023).
+This project is a PyTorch implementation of Aggregately Diversified Bundle Recommendation via Popularity Debiasing and Configuration-aware Reranking (PopCon), which is published in PAKDD 2023.

 ## Prerequisties
 Our implementation is based on Python 3.8 and Pytorch 1.8.1.
 Please see the full list of packages required to our codes in `requirements.txt`.